 What if my organization isn’t prepared to set up certificate-based signatures?

-Consider signing up for the Adobe EchoSign® online service, the leader in e-signatures and web contracting.
+Consider signing up for the Adobe EchoSign electronic signature service online, the leader in e-signatures and web contracting.
 With EchoSign, you can get PDF, Microsoft Word, and other documents sent, signed, and filed instantly.
-And best of all, it is hosted securely by Adobe, so your IT department doesn’t have to do the work of setting up a signature infrastructure.
+And best of all, Adobe hosts it securely, so your IT department doesn’t have to do the work of setting up a signature infrastructure.

 Adobe Security and Privacy Portal: A good first stop for all things security and privacy at Adobe.